JetBrains/kotlin/ReadMe.md

 ## Building

+The project is built with Gradle.
+Run Gradle to build the project and to run the tests using the following command on Unix/macOS:

+    ./gradlew <tasks-and-options>

+or the following command on Windows:

+    gradlew <tasks-and-options>

 On the first project configuration gradle will download and setup the dependencies on

 * `intellij-core` is a part of command line compiler and contains only necessary APIs.
 * `idea-full` is a full blown IntelliJ IDEA Community Edition to be used in the plugin module.

-Then, you may run Gradle to build the project and run tests, using:
+These dependencies are quite large, so depending on the qualify of your internet connection you might face timeouts getting them.
+In this case you can increase timeout by specifying the following command line parameters on the first run:

-    ./gradlew <tasks-and-options>
+    ./gradlew -Dhttp.socketTimeout=60000 -Dhttp.connectionTimeout=60000

-command on Unix/macOS, or

-    gradlew <tasks-and-options>

-on Windows.

 ## Important gradle tasks